Here are the main questions we receive from applicants during the Leeds Masters Scholarship application process.

 Does Leeds Masters Scholarship cover fees or maintenance?

-Leeds Masters Scholarship is paid directly to you in eight instalments of £625 from the end of October to the end of May.
+Leeds Masters Scholarship is paid directly to you in eight monthly instalments per year of study.
+If you are studying over more than one year of study, your scholarship is split evenly amongst these years.
 You can use the Leeds Masters Scholarship payments to pay for your fees or maintenance costs, or anything else you need.

 Remember though, as a Masters student you are responsible for making the arrangements to pay your fees yourself.